 A polyp is a small growth of aberrant cells, typically found on the gastrointestinal tract.
-Polyps are usually harmless but, if left unchecked, can turn cancerous.
+Polyps are a digestive disorder that are usually harmless but if left unchecked, can turn cancerous.
 Cancerous polyps don’t have to become a problem if they are found, analyzed, and removed early.

 There are three types of polyps: